 These women are everywhere.

-So again, on Mother’s Day I want us to celebrate not just mothers of the world, but the women that helped you become the strong and beautiful woman that you are.
+So again, on Mother’s Day, I want us to celebrate not just mothers of the world but the women who helped you become the strong and beautiful woman you are.

 Who are the women that helped you become the woman you are?
-Please give them a shout out and share who they are in the comments below. 🙂
+Please give them a shout-out and share who they are in the comments. 🙂